 An important distinction to note with regards to accommodations in Japan is that almost all establishments base their prices per person instead of per room (as in the U.S.)

-The least expensive private rooms start at 3000 yen per person per night without meals and are Japanese-style futons on tatami mat flooring (Nakayama-Gwa and Nanseisou).
+The least expensive private rooms start at 3000 yen per person per night without meals and are Japanese-style futons on tatami mat flooring (Akabana, Robinson, and Nanseisou).
 Zamamia has a few private rooms with standard beds for 3000 yen per night.
 All of the aforementioned establishments have shared bathrooms.

-The least expensive private room with standard beds and a private bathroom is at Minshuku Miyamura for 4000 yen per person per night.
-Minshuku Miyamura also offers the most affordable breakfast included plan at 4600 yen per person per night (with breakfast.)
+The least expensive private room with standard beds and a private bathroom is at Minshuku Miyamura and SummerHouse Yu-Yu for 4000 yen per person per night.
+Minshuku Nakamuraya offers the most affordable breakfast included plan at 4800 yen per person per night.